ccm-bioinfo/cambda2023/01_preprocessing/README.md

 counts per sample (as found in the Zenodo repository), and the `amr/amr-presence.tsv` which only reports gene presence per sample (and is not stored in the Zenodo repository, but can be found in this GitHub repository).
+The third script does the same exact thing as `get-amr-counts.py`, but only considers AMR markers with a strict cut-off; its outputs can be found in `amr/amr-counts-strict.tsv` and `amr/amr-presence-strict.tsv`.

 ### Functional annotation: `annotate-funcs.sh`